-It’s worth remembering that you’ll still want to be friends with your client in three weeks when you’ve been paid and all is well in the world, so try and cut them some slack if there’s a good explanation.
-Just knowing what’s gone on can really help – even if it doesn’t get you paid any faster.
+It’s worth remembering that you’ll still want to be on good terms with your client in three weeks when you’ve been paid and all is well in the world, so try and cut them some slack if there’s a good explanation.
+Just knowing what’s gone on can really help (even if it doesn’t get you paid any faster).

 Get some professional advice

 As a member of the Chamber of Commerce, among other things, I get free legal advice.
-It’s a brilliant service and probably more than justifies the membership fee.
+It’s a brilliant service and more than justifies the membership fee alone.

-You phone up, leave a message about what area of law you need help with and an adviser calls you back within hours.
+You phone up, leave a message about what area of law you need help with and an adviser calls you back within an hour or two.
 It’s a lot easier than having to find a solicitor with a hefty hourly fee when you’re already feeling stressed (and the advisers can help with much more than just late payments).